daormar/debasher/doc/design_doc_resident.md

 a source and a sink), run once with no failures and then repeatedly under `kill -9` of random nodes at random moments (including several at once, adjacent pairs, and moments in which a snapshot round is open), with the `Supervisor` relaunching them.
-Pass criterion: the final state and output equal those of the failure-free run, with no duplicated and no missing message.
+Pass criterion (reformulated on 2026-09-22: see below): for each port the fan-in node reads, the messages it is seen to have processed on that port, in a run's own trace, form exactly the sequence that port's writer actually sent, in the order it sent them, with no duplicate and no missing message.
+The run's full trace only has to be some interleaving of those per-port sequences, never a byte-for-byte match against one frozen reference run: which interleaving comes out, even with no failure at all, is itself a race between independent writers that a single run does not pin down uniquely, so comparing against one no longer means what it used to.
 The exception follows from two limits of the Contract, after which a message can be lost beyond repair: both endpoints of a channel crashed before either reopened the FIFO, and a node killed with a message that it has read from a FIFO but not yet written to its input log.
 A run that hits either passes if it ends with an error of G8 that names the channel and the numbers of the missing messages, in place of the reference result.
 What always fails is a different result with no error (a message duplicated, lost or altered that nobody reported) and a run that never ends and reports nothing.
 The harness records when it kills each node and when that node has been relaunched, so it knows which runs hit the first limit.
 The second cannot be seen from outside, so a G8 error in a run that did not hit the first one is examined, and it has to be shown to come from it and not from a fault of the replay.
 The chaos test runs against real `debasher_exec` runs, not mocks.

+**Why the criterion changed.** The original wording assumed the failure-free run has a unique result, which the fan-in shape itself rules out: it is "sensitive to the order across ports" on purpose, precisely to stress that a crash's replay never reorders anything already accepted (G4), and that same sensitivity means two clean runs, with no crash at all, can legitimately interleave differently.
+Two ways to restore a well-defined pass criterion were weighed: pacing the reference program's own writers so only one interleaving could ever happen (rejected: it would stop stressing the real race at the moment a node crashes, one of the highest-value timings to cover), or checking each port's own sequence directly, which needs no pacing and no frozen reference run at all.
+The second is what is described above.

+**Status (2026-09-22): the reference program and its no-failure baseline are built and tested; the kill/relaunch driver is not.**
+`test/engine/debasher_chaos_ref.sh` is the reference program: `fanin` (the fan-in node) reads `ext`, fed from outside the program (`EXTERNAL_PORTS`), and `loop_in`, fed by `loop`, which simply echoes back to `fanin` whatever `fanin` sends it on `to_loop`, closing a 2-node cycle; on every message, from either port, `fanin` forwards a copy to `sink`, tagged with the port it arrived on, which is what makes `sink`'s own input log double as the run's trace: G5's dedup already happens before a record is ever logged, so reading that log directly gives the exact, ordered, once-only sequence the criterion above needs, without any bookkeeping of its own. `fanin` is the program's only initiator, triggered through the `Supervisor`'s manual trigger channel, fed from outside. `test/engine/test_chaos.py` (skipped unless `DEBASHER_RUN_CHAOS_TEST` is set, since it is slow and, once the driver below exists, disruptive on purpose: real `debasher_exec`, no mocks) has one test so far, the "run once with no failures" step: 20 messages through `ext`, a `start_snapshot` and a `shutdown` in the middle of the run, and the resulting trace checked against the criterion above.
+Not built yet: killing random nodes at random moments (including several at once, adjacent pairs, and moments in which a round is open), the bookkeeping of when each node was killed and relaunched, and recognizing the G8-error exception.

 Besides it, each guarantee gets its own focused end-to-end test, written in the guarantee's words (for the no-silent-loss guarantee: "send 5 and then 7 through